All local authorities

 What's happening each year?

-Looking at annual data shows whether registration rates are increasing or decreasing, and how permissions compare to new demand each year.
+Annual data showing whether registration rates are increasing or decreasing, and how permissions compare to new demand each year.

 Loading chart...